Center for Judicial Excellence

 Preventing domestic violence must begin with the children

-Members of Congress Acknowledge Unique Impact of Childhood Exposure to Domestic Violence, Encourage Legislative Action
+Members of Congress Acknowledge the Unique Impact of Childhood Exposure to Domestic Violence, Encourage Legislative Action

 Johnson Products: Fighting for Gentle Treatment